cwrc/CWRC-Writer-Dev-Docs/README.md

 ###### CWRCGitDelegator
 Delegator to which [cwrc-writer-base](https://www.npmjs.com/package/cwrc-writer-base) delegates server-side calls.
 Used by the [cwrc-writer-base](https://www.npmjs.com/package/cwrc-writer-base) to make calls to [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer).
+NOTE:  THIS PACKAGE IS DEPRECATED AND SHOULD NOT BE USED.
+PARTS HAve BEEN INCORPORATED DIRECTLY INTO THE CWRC-WRITER-BASE, and parts have been moved to [cwrc-git-dialogs](https://github.com/jchartrand/cwrc-git-dialogs).

 * in NPM: [cwrc-git-delegator](https://www.npmjs.com/package/cwrc-git-delegator)
 * in GitHub: [CWRC-GitDelegator](https://github.com/jchartrand/CWRC-GitDelegator)